Ravenworks6/week2ResearchRepoDemo/reflections/reflectiveJournal.md

 ## Week 1:

 ### What is Scratch?
-Scratch is the world’s largest coding community for children and a coding language with a simple visual interface that allows young people to create digital stories, games, and animations.
-Scratch is designed, developed, and moderated by the Scratch Foundation, a nonprofit organization.
+Scratch is a free coding community developed by MIT.
+Mostly used by children for learning coding language using a simple visual interface it allows users to create digital stories, games, and animations.

 Scratch promotes computational thinking and problem solving skills; creative teaching and learning; self-expression and collaboration; and equity in computing.

-Scratch is always free and is available in more than 70 languages.

 ### What is visual programming?
+Visual programming is a programming language which allows the user to create a program using visual blocks.

 ### What are some programming principles that you have discovered?
+KISS

 ### Can you share your favourite Scratch project that you have made or remixed?